<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=924466658822809&amp;ev=PageView&amp;noscript=1">

 Top Trends – Caregiving Through Technology

 Whether it’s Baby Boomers, GenZ or every generation in between, these populations genuinely love their pets.
-As we enter 2019, the top pet trends reflect just how much we adore our pets and treat them like members of the family.
+Top pet trends reflect just how much we adore our pets and treat them like members of the family.

 Through modern veterinary medicine, pets are living longer, healthier lives.
 Therefore, consumers are purchasing products, tools and services to monitor and deliver a better quality of life to their pets.
 This includes geriatric and hospice pet care; home food delivery programs; treats and supplements; preventative medications for diabetes, cancer and joint problems; and both wearable and non-wearable pet technology, more commonly known as “pet tech.”
 This also includes the ability for consumers to participate in the veterinary and self-care of pets through apps and wearable technology.